-- 65. This section outlines some social media strategies that providers can use to encourage participation in the NSS.
-It aims to provide an overview of social media and present ideas that may be of use.
+- 65. Whilst it is no longer a requirement to promote the survey, providers in England can choose to do so.
+This section outlines guidance for the use of social media in promoting the NSS.
+This applies to providers in England only.
+Providers in Northern Ireland, Scotland and Wales are still required to promote the survey to their students and should refer to the separate Good Practice Guide that covers these nations. - 66.
+This section aims to provide an overview of social media and present ideas that may be of use.
 However, it is not intended to replace any existing social media plans that providers may already have in place.
-The ideas outlined here work better as part of a larger promotional campaign to encourage participation. - 66.
+The ideas outlined here work better as part of a larger promotional campaign to encourage participation. - 67.
 Social media sites and apps can be an effective way to 'spread the word' about an activity, event or project.
 The marketing guidelines and rules on inappropriate influence also apply to social media posts, so please ensure that all those involved in promoting the survey on social media are aware of what they can and cannot do, as well as the consequences of inappropriate posts.
 See Inappropriate Influence for more information.